 Hydrogen Peroxide and Vinegar

-Hydrogen peroxide is anti-fungal, antiviral and antibacterial — excellent for killing mold (7).
-It’s safe to use and, unlike bleach, it doesn’t produce toxic fumes or leave behind toxic residue.
+Hydrogen peroxide is anti-fungal, antiviral, and antibacterial — excellent for killing mold (7).
+Hydrogen peroxide, when combined with distilled white vinegar will make the solution not only stronger but also safe to use in killing molds and, unlike bleach, it doesn’t produce toxic fumes or leave behind toxic residue.

 Types of Wall